iter8-tools/iter8/mkdocs/docs/usage/usingiter8.md

 # Using iter8

-This section provides in-depth information about crafting experiments and using/crafting metrics.
+This section provides information about crafting experiments and using/crafting metrics.
 Users are encouraged to [try the quick start tutorials](/getting-started/quick-start/with-knative), and read [experiment overview](/concepts/experimentoverview) and [metrics overview](/concepts/metricsoverview) before exploring this section.

 * Experiment spec in-depth
     - [spec.target](/usage/experiment/target)